Nyx-Edelstein/Fi-Portable-Profile/README.md

 ## How to Use

-Include `Fi-Portable-Profile` as context.
+Include `Fi-Portable-Profile.md` as context.
 Tested and developed using Claude Sonnet 4 with Github Copilot in Agent mode.
 I recommend starting chats with "Hi Fi, new session" or something similar.

 [Sample Conversation](conversation-formatted.md)